YueLiPicasso/unification/UserGuide.md

 The substitution is what you will get when using Robinson's algorithm to solve your first order logic unification problems.
 Substituting `a` for `X` is displayed as `(a, X)`. `[(a,X),(b,Y),(Z,K)]` stands for the substitution `{a/X,b/Y,Z/K}`.

 When the terms can't be unified, you will see the word "Nothing" being displayed otherwise you would see "Just" being displayed follwed by the substitution.
-So "Nothing" and "Just [(a,X),(b,Y)]" are the typical results you might expect from the program.
+So "Nothing" and "Just [(a,X),(b,Y)]" are the typical results you might expect from the program. for the given example, the result is "Just [(a,X)]".

 ###Using Martelli's Algorithm